 A solid knowledge of the way Cuba works is vitally important for new visitors.
 This is still a country that doesn’t look kindly on travelers straying outside the rules, lacking the right paperwork, and getting into any kind of bureaucratic trouble that’s entirely avoidable with a bit of advance planning.
 If you decide to improvise, this beautiful, welcoming island can quickly turn into a real hassle.

-A Few Notes on Traveling to Cuba:
+Tips for Traveling to Cuba:

 - Credit cards and other bank cards are rarely accepted—and you can even have access to your account restricted by your bank because Cuba-based scams are so common.